carlosperez-dev/pankito_cli/README.md

 After watching multiple videos that speak highly of the language for its readability and usability, I decided to give it a Go (pun intended) and a CLI application is always a great first project to get comfortable with syntax and the standard libraries.
 Moreover, I wanted to have a bit of fun with a language that's different from the one I use at work (C#).

 ## Installation (currently only available in MacOS and Linux)
-1. Ensure you have Homebrew installed, for instructions click [here] (https://brew.sh/).
+1. Ensure you have Homebrew installed, for instructions click [here](https://brew.sh/).
 2. Tap the cask for Playita `brew tap carlosperez-dev/playita`.
 3. Install Playita `brew install playita`.
 4. Run by calling `playita` without any flags.